percona/everest-doc/docs/mongo_sharding.md

 - **Routers:** The query router directs the client queries to the proper shard(s).

     !!! info "Important"
-        With the current Percona Everest release, the number of routers (mongos) is, by default, set to the number of nodes in your replica set.
-However, in our upcoming releases, you can customize the number of routers and set resource limits for them.
+        With the current Percona Everest release, the number of routers (mongos) is, by default, set to the number of shards in your replica set.
+However, in our upcoming releases, you will be able to customize the number of routers and set resource limits for them.

 - **Config servers:** The configuration servers store the cluster's metadata and configuration settings.